FAQ:

 • We accept Venmo and Zelle.
 Full payment details will be provided in your follow up email, once the next batch of honey is ready.

 • To keep your honey fresh and delicious, keep it sealed and store at room temperature.
-Keep the jar away from direct sunlight and heat sources.
-Honey does not spoil but storing it in a cool, dry place can help maintain its flavor and smooth texture.
+Honey does not spoil but storing it properly can help maintain its flavor and smooth texture.